Complaints about a Member

 - Disputes over contractual matters between managing agents and their clients

 - Issues relating to management handovers

-- Clear and proven breaches of the RICS Service Charge Residential Management Code
+- Clear and proven breaches of the RICS Service Charge Residential Management Code.

 - Relate to managing agents who are not members of their scheme

-- Have not exhausted the eight week period through the members in-house complaints procedure (and, where appropriate, independent mediation if it has been offered)
+- Have not exhausted the eight-week period through the member’s in-house complaints procedure (and, where appropriate, independent mediation if it has been offered)

-- Relate to property owned or controlled by a residents’ management company where the member can demonstrate the board of directors are content with their services – although any instructions from this board must have been lawful and proper
+- Relate to property owned or controlled by a residents’ management company where the member can demonstrate the board of directors are content with its services – although any instructions from this board must have been lawful and proper

 - Require the interpretation of leases where the parties to a lease are in dispute over such interpretation